 The NHS is responsible for the cost of nursing care in a nursing home provided by a registered nurse irrespective of the individual's own means.
 It is paid at a flat rate.

 Depending on your resources the local authority may assist in the funding of care.
 How much and when are based on complex guidance.
 Whether you fund all, part or none of your care costs is not always clear and early advice is recommended.

-- Should I be charged and how much should I pay?
+- Should I be charged for long term care how much should I pay?

 - Is the care contract reasonable and should you try to amend the terms?